“To move, to breathe, to fly, to float, To gain all while you give, To roam the roads of lands remote, To travel is to live.” -Hans Christian Andersen

 We questioned our decision to leave the USA many times as we prepared for this international journey.
 We wondered if it was the right time and if everything would be ok.
 We knew at some level it was time for us and our week in Rome confirmed that we were on the right path.
 The time together as a family, wandering never before seen streets in Rome one day, and playing games in the pool the next, seemed to give us a renewed feeling of hope and excitement that we haven’t felt in a while.

 The hoops to jump through to travel are a deterrent for many but the second we landed in Rome, we knew it was worth it.
-To minimize our belongings, carry what we own with us, listen to a foreign language, taste new flavors, run for trains, linger over a cappuccino, wander and get lost, these things bring us to life in a new way that we appreciate even more perhaps, after the experience of the past few years.
+To minimize our belongings, carry what we own with us, listen to a foreign language, taste new flavors, run for trains, linger over a cappuccino, wander, and get lost, these things bring us to live in a new way that we appreciate even more perhaps, after the experience of the past few years.

 “To travel is to live” and sometimes we move closer to home and sometimes further away but one thing remains the same … For our family, all roads lead to roaming.